 Take a Screening

 Drexel is also affiliated with ULifeline, a project of the JED Foundation.
-ULifeline includes a Self-Evaluator which was developed Duke University School of Medicine and screens for thirteen of the most common mental health conditions that college students face.
+ULifeline includes a Self-Evaluator which was developed at the Duke University School of Medicine and screens for thirteen of the most common mental health conditions that college students face.
 This screening does not provide a diagnosis, but identifies problems that could be impacting thoughts, feelings and behaviors.
 The screening process also provides information on these conditions and how to reach out for help.

 Please visit www.ulifeline.org/drexel/ for more information and to complete the free, anonymous Self-Evaluator.